akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-User-Lifecycle-Management/README.md

 **Task Assigned**

-> Simulate the lifecycle management of a user account within an Active Directory domain environment.
+In this lab, I simulated the full lifecycle of a user account in Active Directory.

-In enterprise environments, IT administrators regularly manage user accounts to ensure that employees can securely access corporate systems and resources.

-This lab demonstrates key Active Directory user management tasks including:

-- Creating a user account
-- Resetting user credentials
+This includes what typically happens in a real environment:
-- Disabling a user account
+- creating a new user (onboarding)
-- Assigning users to security groups
+- managing access through security groups

-These actions simulate the onboarding, maintenance, and offboarding phases of identity lifecycle management.
+- resetting credentials when issues occur
+- disabling the account when access is no longer needed

+The idea was to go through each stage the same way it would happen in a real IT support role.

 ---